Women's Fitness Over 50

 Here's what happens when women over 50 rely only on cardio: they lose weight on the scale, but much of that weight is muscle - not fat.
 Less muscle means a slower metabolism, which means the weight comes back (and then some).
 It's the classic yo-yo cycle, and it gets worse with every round.

 Strength training for women over 50 breaks this cycle.
 When you lift weights, you build muscle while losing fat.
-Your metabolism increases.
+Your metabolism increases because muscle tissue is metabolically active, burning calories even while you sleep.
 Your body composition changes even when the scale doesn't move much.
 And the results last because you've built the metabolic engine to maintain them.

 The "Afterburn" Effect